requirejs/requirejs/docs/api.md

 There should only be **one** module definition per file on disk.
 The modules can be grouped into optimized bundles by the [optimization tool](optimization.md).

+**NOTE**: As of RequireJS 0.14.3, the function **define()** is preferred to create modules.
+Previously it was **require.def()**. require.def is still available, but define() is encouraged in the interests of conforming to the [Asynchronous Module Proposal](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition).
+You are free to continue require.def() if you only want RequireJS to load the modules, but if you want your code to be potentially interoperable with other Async Module script loaders, you should consider using define().
+Any API examples that use define() will work the same if require.def() is used instead.

 ### <a name="defsimple">Simple Name/Value Pairs</a>

-If the module does not have any dependencies, and it is just a collection of name/value pairs, then just pass an object literal to require.def:
+If the module does not have any dependencies, and it is just a collection of name/value pairs, then just pass an object literal to define():

     //Inside file my/shirt.js:
-    require.def({
+    define({
         color: "black",
         size: "unisize"
     });

 ### <a name="deffunc">Definition Functions</a>

-If the module does not have dependencies, but needs to use a function to do some setup work, then define itself, pass a function to require.def:
+If the module does not have dependencies, but needs to use a function to do some setup work, then define itself, pass a function to define():

     //my/shirt.js now does setup work
     //before returning its module definition.
-    require.def(function () {
+    define(function () {
         //Do setup work here

         return {